SK 847

 SK 847 is the abbreviated designation for the fossilized fragments of a Homo habilis cranium, discovered in South Africa, which was dated to an age between 1.8 and 1.5 million years.
 This fossil shares morphological traits with the early African Homo erectus, sometimes known as Homo ergaster.

-There has been much controversy over SK 847 - being actually a composite skull reassembled from 3 separate pieces.
+There has been much controversy over SK 847, as it is actually a composite skull reassembled from 3 separate pieces.
 Academics have attributed this composite skull to at least 5 different hominin taxa at one time or another.

 Discovery

 SK 847 was discovered on July 23, 1969 in Swartkrans, Republic of South Africa by Ronald Clarke, who is also credited with the discovery of "Little Foot".
 It is made up of three separate pieces including facial fragments, a temporal bone, and a maxilla.
 The maxilla, however, was discovered previously by Robert Broom in 1948.
 It was not until Clarke discovered the other two fragments did they know that the three pieces belonged to the same individual and were part of the same cranium.
 The sex of this individual is still unknown.
 This discovery is significant because it is evidence for early Homo in southern Africa living at the same time or even possibly later than Homo habilis and early Homo erectus in East Africa.
 Also, this fossil could give evidence of the earliest uses of controlled fire.